GitauHarrison/notes/twilio_verify_2fa.md

 Keywords such as `is_authenticated`, `is_active`, `is_anonymous`, `get_d` are normally used to work with a user's login session.
 To implement them, we need to import the _mixin_ class from `flask-login` and pass it to our `User` model.
 Thereafter, we add password hashing.

 However, `flask-login` knows nothing about a user.
-We need to help it know which user has connected to the application by configuring a user loader function that can be called to load a user using a user's given ID.
+We need to help it know which user has been connected to the application by configuring a user loader function that can be called to load a user using a user's given ID.

 `models.py: User loader`